 - Lecture Hours:

 - Lecture/Lab Hours:

 - Lab Hours:

 - Special Fee:

 Course DescriptionFocuses on writing and submitting both drama and screen scripts for class discussion and analysis, as introduced in WR 243.
 Continues the study of established writers for techniques, structures, and styles.
 Includes lecture, small group activities, and conferences.
-Prerequisite: WR 243 and its prerequisite requirements; or instructor permission.
+Prerequisites: WR 243 and its prerequisite requirements; or instructor permission.
+Audit available.